jamie120/ms4-wild-mile/README.md

 Database design and structure is handled through the creation of Models using Django.

-The diagram below was created using : django-schema-graph-1.2.0
+The diagram below was created using: django-schema-graph-1.2.0

 It shows the relationship between the database/models in its simplest form.
 Further detail can be found below this diagram.